 DO YOU NEED EXPERIENCE TO PARTICIPATE?

 For ALL whitewater rafting trips, prior rafting experience is highly recommended; you must be able to swim and be comfortable with the prospect of self-rescue.

 For Six Mile Creek, prior to rafting there is a fun, mandatory, in-river swim to help you prepare for and demystify river swimming prior to rafting on either the 2-canyon or 3-canyon Six Mile Creek trips.

 DO YOU OFFER GROUP TRIPS?

 NOVA welcomes groups large or small!
-Group rafting can be the perfect activity for your corporate event or team building, bachelor/bachelorette or wedding party or just you and your BFF’s!
+Group rafting can be the perfect activity for your corporate event or team building, bachelor/bachelorette or wedding party!
 NOVA offers many trip throughout the day or the evening, depending on client wishes.
-We are happy to create a custom raft adventure for your group, and offer a 10 percent discount for groups of 10 or more.

 HOW FAR IS IT FROM ANCHORAGE?